 How to Get into ASU: The Takeaway

 ASU is the best of both worlds in many ways.
 It’s a high-ranking national university with some excellent programs.
 But at the same time, the standards ASU SAT scores, ASU ACT Scores, ASU GPA, etc… are relatively easy to meet.
-ASU’s 83% acceptance rate indicates you just might have a good chance of getting in.
-And their 86% retention rate for first year students hints that you just may enjoy your experience there.
+ASU’s 85% acceptance rate indicates you just might have a good chance of getting in.